Impact of Visual Context on Noisy Multimodal NMT: An Empirical Study for English to Indian Languages: Introduction

 \begin{itemize}[leftmargin=*]

-\item Only object tags (such as a \emph{person, ball, tree,} etc.) are connected to the source; other details about the objects and images that could help with translation are not used.
+\item Only object tags (such as \emph{person, ball, tree}, etc.) are linked to the source text; other details about the objects and images that could assist in translation are not utilized.

-\item If there is not any additional information about the objects, their locations, or their interactions, the model may use object tags misleadingly.
-The model will not be able to grasp whether the subject is \textit{male} or \textit{female}, for instance, if there is another \textit{male} person in the image and the subject is \textit{female}, as both are present in the list of objects, regardless of their action.
+\item If there is no additional information about the objects, their locations, or their interactions, the model may use object tags misleadingly.
+For instance, the model may fail to determine whether the subject is \emph{male} or \emph{female} if another \emph{male} person is present in the image and the subject is actually \emph{female}, as both would appear in the list of detected objects regardless of their actions.

-\item For every detected object, only one tag with the best confidence is chosen.
-The misclassified tags may mislead the NMT model because the selection of a tag is discrete, and the object detection model is susceptible to errors. \item Due to the object detection model's inadequate training, many objects may remain unclassified.
+\item For each detected object, only one tag with the highest confidence is selected.
+Misclassified tags can mislead the NMT model because tag selection is discrete, and the object detection model is prone to errors.